Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yu5hKyAsHFU.md

 ### Transcript

-> um someone asking if there was a change in the eastern dune desert between update three and four eastern desert apparently their power poles ended up floating or inside rocks sounds like there was a change then but maybe maybe a bug fix or something but there wasn't a specific thing that we did in that biome there okay take care war duck
+> someone asking if there was a change in the eastern dune desert between update three and four eastern desert apparently their power poles ended up floating or inside rocks sounds like there was a change then but maybe maybe a bug fix or something but there wasn't a specific thing that we did in that biome there okay take care war duck